Elana James: Musical career

+In 2025 she was awarded the Bob Marshall Wilderness Foundation and Glacier Art Museum’s Artist Wilderness Connection (AWC) residency in Montana’s Great Bear Wilderness.
+The project is ongoing throughout 2026 with a public presentations in Montana slated for late 2026 including new songs inspired by a stay at the US Forest Service’s Granite Cabin in the Middle Fork of the Flathead.

+James also teaches music privately and leads fiddle workshops, and has been on the faculty of Montana Fiddle Camp in Monarch, Montana, the violin faculty for Django in June for the summer of 2026 in Northampton, MA, and a guest instructor at one of Kansas City’s Drunken Fiddles annual festivals in 2026.
+James has also led workshops at the Big Muddy Folk Festival (Boonville, MO) 2026, the Scottish Partnership for Arts and Education with Dom Flemons (St. Louis, MO) 2026, at the International Folk Alliance (Kansas City, MO), the John G. Shedd Institute for the Arts (Eugene, OR), the Django Reinhardt Birthday Celebration at the Freight & Salvage (Berkeley, CA) and for Music Network at Bangor Castle (Bangor, Northern Ireland, UK), among others.

+James's focus generally involves improvisation, songwriting on the violin, and taking a leap from Classical playing to improvisation (chords, style, scale patterns, approach).
+James occasionally posts free, short educational segments on basic improvisation and song structure to her youtube channel.

 James has been a guest on A Prairie Home Companion, the Grand Ole Opry, the Women in Jazz series at Jazz at Lincoln Center, and at festivals and concerts throughout the world, including the Glastonbury Festival in England, the Fuji Rock Festival in Japan, Australia's East Coast Blues & Roots Music Festival, the Rochester Jazz Festival, Hardly Strictly Bluegrass Festival, the Kennedy Center Millennium Stage and the Cambridge Folk Festival.

-James and her Hot Club of Cowtown band mates have appeared on "Larry's Country Diner" on RFD-TV several times.
-As a solo artist James has been a guest on National Public Radio's "Song of the Day," Montana Public Radio's "Musician's Spotlight," hosted by John Floridis, on RFD-TV's "Ray's Roadhouse" with Asleep at the Wheel (forthcoming 2024), with Bob Wills’ Texas Playboys under the Direction of Jason Roberts, at Art of the Cowgirl in Phoenix, Arizona, and been featured on the "Cowboy Crossroads" podcast, hosted by Andy Hedges.
+James and her Hot Club of Cowtown bandmates have appeared on "Larry's Country Diner" on RFD-TV several times.
+As a solo artist James has been a guest on National Public Radio's "Song of the Day," Montana Public Radio's "Musician's Spotlight," hosted by John Floridis, on RFD-TV's "Ray's Roadhouse" with Asleep at the Wheel, with Bob Wills’ Texas Playboys under the Direction of Jason Roberts in Turkey and Mexia, Texas, at Art of the Cowgirl in Phoenix, Arizona, and on Andy Hedges's Cowboy Crossroads podcast.

-James is also featured in the book "Women in Texas Music: Stories and Songs" by Kathleen Hudson (2007).
+James is also featured in the book Women in Texas Music: Stories and Songs by Kathleen Hudson (2007).